raysan5/rguilayout/src/README.txt

 rGuiLayout ONE also allows loading .rgs style files created with rGuiStyler and export created layouts as C code.

 Press LCTRL+ENTER to show code generation window, you can configure multiple export options to generate the code.
 To compile generated code, you need raygui v2.0 library (single-file header-only) and raylib v2.5 library.

 rGuiLayout ONE comes with a powerful command line for layout to code generation.
-Just type on command line:
+To view all available operation just run on command line:

  > rguilayout.exe --help

 ## rGuiLayout License

-Copyright (c) 2016-2019 raylib technologies ([@raylibtech](https://twitter.com/raylibtech)).
+Copyright (c) 2017-2019 raylib technologies (@raylibtech).
 All Rights Reserved.

 In case you want a custom version of the tool, just get in touch: ray[at]raylibtech.com